 20. Lee Munson

 Lee Munson is BH Consulting’s Social Media Manager and a contributor to the Sophos Naked Security blog.
 Coming from a retail background his huge amount of passion for the topic of information security has been gained through his research, self-education and writing on various aspects of the discipline.
-Through this work he has gained a unique insight into security and brings the ability to translate the highly technical field that is information security into plain language that business people and other non-technical folk can better understand.
+Through this work he has gained a unique insight into security and brings the ability to translate the highly technical field that is information security into plain language that business people and other non-technical folks can better understand.

 21. Katie Moussouris